 Currently, Trioteca has more than 1,000 consumers who have either already signed a mortgage or are negotiating with the bank the conditions for it.

-Recently, it has been able to lift 1M€ in what has been its first financing round.
-An operation that has involved the participation of Lanai Partners, y Arnalbut also with Business Angels from various sectors.
+Recently, it has been able to lift 1M€ in what has been its first round of financing.
+An operation that has counted on the participation of Lanai Partners, and Arnal, but also with the participation of Business Angels from various sectors.

 The objectives of this capital injection are to consolidate its technological strength and capacity and to reinforce its media capacity.